zjin-lcf/HeCBench/README.md

 Not all programs have OpenMP target offloading implementations
 Raw performance of any program may be suboptimal
 Some programs may take longer to complete on an integrated GPU
 Some host programs contain platform-specific intrinsics, so they may cause compile error on a PowerPC platform

+# Feedback
+I appreciate your feedback when any examples don't look right.

 # Experimental Results
 Early results are shown [here](results/README.md)